-The school has done an extraordinary job using sustainability as a unifying theme for their integrated, dynamic, student-centered curriculum.
-In recent years, myself and other Shelburne Farms educators have had the opportunity to support student projects and professional development for teachers like Andrew.
+The school uses sustainability as a unifying theme for their integrated, dynamic, student-centered curriculum.
+In recent years, Shelburne Farms educators have had the opportunity to support student projects and professional development for teachers.

 Read more about the work of HSES on our blog, and more on HSES’ farm to school work.